 Be sure to protect LP plates from UV light sources, even in storage, to help ensure they will be ready for the next run of boxes.
 To work with confidence, check the amount of UV light your incandescent and fluorescent bulbs emit.
 Incandescent bulbs are usually not an issue, but fluorescent tubes can be, so ask your LP material provider about your plate materials’ tolerance for additional UV exposure and obtain different fluorescent bulbs if necessary.

 Finally, another concern box makers mention is the increased need for press maintenance.
 If the bulk of your box production is light brown containers with a bar code and the words “This End Up,” then having clean anilox rolls is maybe not a top item on your to-do list.
-But, if your production makes up some of the growing number of cardboard boxes with a white or light-colored top sheet and 4-, 5- or 6-color graphics, then press and anilox roll cleanliness are a little more critical.
+But, if your production makes up some of the growing number of cardboard boxes with a white or light-colored top sheet and 4-, 5- or 6-color graphics, then press and anilox roll cleanliness is a little more critical.

 An increasing number of box printers are paying closer attention to roll condition and overall press cleanliness than they once did.
 Why?
 So they can deliver the print quality customers require.
 Roll condition and press cleanliness mean regular cleaning of anilox rolls, replacing doctor blades and end seals, and always using the best plates for the job—which may be LP.

-Integrating such best practices is a new territory for some trade shops and box printers.
+Integrating such best practices is new territory for some trade shops and box printers.
 Today it’s part and parcel of an evolving print production environment, particularly in plants that are expanding from basic blow-and-go printing to containers that become part of point-of-purchase displays on retail floors.

 LP is more than an alternative to sheet plates.
 It is a way to increase the performance of your operation and add value to your offerings.
-Forward-looking trade shops and box printers are adopting LP plates as valuable tools that help them make their business smarter, more proactive and more competitive.
+Forward-looking trade shops and box printers are adopting LP plates as valuable tools that help them make their business smarter, more proactive, and more competitive.

 This article was originally published in the October 2019 issue of FLEXO Magazine.